Science fiction’s ups and downs

 Overreliance on detective and espionage genre elements became more obvious in the “cyberpunk” trend in the 1980s, with its tough-guy ragged antiheroes a step ahead of the bad guys with the guns on the gritty mean dark streets.
 Neuromancer (1984), a good novel by William Gibson, was the trendsetter in this category.
 It was in some ways remarkable because of its treatment of computers and the internet and because of its elements of gritty rough life, but its sensibilities and artistry were derived from commercial detective and espionage fiction.
 Raymond Chandler and Dashiell Hammett were the models instead of Orwell or Huxley or other truly great writers.

 Space opera became, if possible, more dominant.
-It typically involves minimal character development, zero artistic finesse, and boyish clunky stories.
+It typically involves minimal character development and boyish clunky stories.
 Warfare is overrelied upon for drama, to a grotesque extent.
 It often gets married to ideological messaging.
-And like cyberpunk, space opera has been relying to a very large extent on elements of the thriller genre.
+And like cyberpunk, space opera has been relying to a very large extent on elements of the thriller and mystery genre.
 A good thriller entertains while killing time, usually without ideas or visions or thoughtful consideration of the human condition.
 Even the supposedly intellectual Culture novels of Iain M. Banks include a mishmash of space opera and thriller detective elements.

 Every now and then a "literary" writer wanders into science fiction, often someone teaching MFA creative writing courses.
 The less said about the results, the better.
 They make speculative fiction seem remarkably unimaginative, merely pretty phrasing, overused story devices, and more ideological lecturing.
 They have no original ideas.
 They seem contemptuous of storytelling and character development.

 Published SF book reviews offer bland praise.
 Better criticism is likely online from readers.
-There again you see too many rave reviews greeting old ideas as new or praising clumsy writing as refined, but you also get commentaries by readers obviously very knowledgeable and able to recognize stale ideas, inept prose, undeveloped characters, incompetent storytelling, and heavy-handed sermonizing.
+There again you see too many rave reviews greeting old ideas as new or praising clumsy writing as artful, but you also get commentaries by readers obviously very thoughtful and able to recognize stale ideas, inept prose, undeveloped characters, incompetent storytelling, and ham-handed sermonizing.

 Publishers prefer genre formulas for their marketability.
 Publishers may deserve a lot of the blame for the lack of individual distinction in science fiction today.
 But the public has been flocking eagerly to formulaic junk SF, so the publishers are not the whole explanation.
 I do not know why adults want to read this stuff, nor have I seen anyone else explain the trend.